solana-mobile/solana-mobile-doc-site/docs/getting-started/hello_world_tutorial.md

 After receiving an airdrop successfully, you should see your SOL balance update to `0.1`.
 We can now pay the fee to send a transaction to record our message on the network.
 To do so, we'll be invoking an [on-chain program](https://docs.solana.com/developing/intro/programs#on-chain-programs) called the [`MemoProgram`](https://spl.solana.com/memo).

 In `RecordMessageButton.tsx`, create a function `recordMessage` that:
-- Constructs our `MemoProgram` Transaction .
+- Constructs our `MemoProgram` Transaction.
-- Sends a `signAndSendTransaction` request to the wallet..
+- Sends a `signAndSendTransaction` request to the wallet.
 - The wallet then signs the transaction with the private key and sends it to devnet.

 <Tabs>